Bilal Bosnić

-Husein Bilal Bosnić (born 1972) is a Bosnian Salafi.
+Husein Bilal Bosnić (born 1972) is a Bosnian Salafi who was convicted in 2015 of public incitement to terrorist activities and recruiting.
 He is known for recruiting jihadists from Europe.

 Biography

 He was born Husein Bosnić in Bužim, northwest Bosnia in 1972, he adopted Bilal as his nickname.
 As a youngster he moved with his parents to Germany.
 He returned to Bosnia and Herzegovina during the war in 1992 and joined foreign volunteers at first, later incorporated into 7th Muslim Brigade detachment of the Army of the Republic of Bosnia and Herzegovina.
 After the war, Bosnić became a member of the Active Islamic Youth, and became one of the main ideological leaders of Islamic extremism in the area of former Yugoslavia.

 He began to attract attention from the media for making controversial statements at public appearances.
 In one of his songs written in July 2011, he wrote "with explosives on our chests we pave the way to paradise" and praised "beautiful Jihad that has risen over Bosnia", while wishing that "God willing, America will be destroyed to its foundations".

 He has given controversial statements at khutbahs (Friday sermons).
 In one of them, made in May 2007, he supported Osama bin Laden, calling him a "shahid" (martyr), adding that "he will always remain alive as he died on the Allah's path".
 In another khutbah made in February 2013, he called for Croats and Serbs to pay a religious tax.
 In his various khutbas, he also advocated for the "victory of Islam", promoting war and bloodshed.
 Moreover, in 2012 he called for other Muslims to join the Jihad and to defend Islam, for which he was briefly arrested and soon released.

 In April 2013, he came under investigation from the police for polygamy.
 Bosnić lived for years with his four wives in one house.
 Bosnić was subject to criticism from the non-governmental organizations specialized in protecting women's rights.
 However, he wasn't prosecuted because he is married with only one of them.
 In a sermon in September 2013, Bosnić claimed that everything "from Prijedor to the Sandžak" belongs to Muslims.
 Bosnić is known for recruiting European Muslims for ISIL.
 In one of his khutbas in August 2014, he called men to defend ISIL.
 Though his "khutba" appeared on YouTube, Bosnić denied he ever said that.